 With its sweltering southern heat, roaring traffic and lack of outstanding sights, Chennai has often been seen as the dowdier sibling among India’s four biggest cities.
 But even if you’re just caught here between connections,

 Private car will pick-up from Chennai airport and transfer to hotel for check-in.
 Evening at your leisure.
-Overnight stay at hotel in Chennai.
+Overnight stay will be at hotel in Chennai.

 After breakfast check out from the hotel and head towards Mahabalipuram.
 The beauty of this place is not only due to the magnificent ancient architecture but the vast casuarinas trees, the silvery sandy beach the classical hand male crafts around have made them all to form what is a collective splendor.

 Reach Mahabalipuram by noon.
-After rest head out for Mahabalipuram sightseeing visit the UNESCO World Heritage monuments of Mahabalipuram.
-Visit Shore Temple It is the most famous monument of the town.
+Visit the UNESCO World Heritage monuments of Mahabalipuram.
+Visit Shore Temple, the most famous monument of the town.
+It is a structural temple, built with blocks of granite, dating from the 8th Century CE.
 Afterwards visit Pancha Ratha.
 The Pancha Ratha are a set of 5 different monuments.
 Each one is called a ratha and is named after the Pandavas and their family.
-Then visit Cave Temples.
-Dinner & overnight stay at hotel in Mahabalipuram.
+Then visit Cave Temples, located on the hillock of the town.
+They are cut and decorated with panels in the Mamalla style of the Pallava period in the 7th century.

 Meals: Breakfast & Dinner